mominjafri/reviews.fyi/README.md

 # reviews.fyi 🚀

 Unmask your leadership.
 **reviews.fyi** is a simple platform that lets tech professionals write honest reviews about their bosses, rate them from 1-5, and keep leadership accountable.
-Though it is a way from being live, you can run this application to see its early prototype stages.

 ---